Team-Cartographer/SUITS-2024-LMCC/README.md

 - You can try the LMCC App by running the development environments found in the [Usage](#earth_americas-usage) section below.
 - Documentation can be found at [Team Cartographer SUITS24 LMCC App Documentation](https://drive.google.com/drive/folders/1yhpCCvDxDdY3s0cky-qRmtXiPUFmtyzn?usp=sharing)
 - This app runs concurrently with the [SUITS 2024 TSS Server](https://github.com/SUITS-Techteam/TSS_2024).
-Please set this up to run the app.
+Please set this up to run the app, or make sure you have another computer available with a server to use that (learn more [here](#local-and-external-server-information))
 - more coming soon!<br><br>

 ## :keyboard: Running the App